 The first initiative brought together WVIA, The Institute and The Commonwealth Medical College.
-Using The Institute’s health assessment research to identify the region's critical health needs and TCMC as a primary resource for clinical research, WVIA initiated conversations with regional non-profit and for-profit partners and worked internally to present an all-new outward facing “ ” for its 27th television season.
+Using The Institute’s health assessment research to identify the region's critical health needs and TCMC as a primary resource for clinical research, WVIA initiated conversations with regional non-profit and for-profit partners and worked internally to present an all-new outward facing “ ” for new seasons.
 The number one goal for “Call the Doctor” is to address the critical health & wellness needs of our region, by concentrating on one topic per month.
 Patients and survivors tell their personal stories while doctors and other experts discuss the medical aspects of those emotional stories.
 Most importantly, “ ” supplies all its viewers with direct contact to available local resources that can help those in need through their difficult and sometimes isolating health journeys.
-This is accomplished through phone operators during live broadcasts and a resource hub on WVIA’s website that focuses on that month’s health topic.
+This is accomplished through a resource hub on WVIA’s website that focuses on that month’s health topic.

 WVIA’s newly adopted outward facing policy with “” is to build measurable positive outcomes in addressing the critical health & wellness needs of our region and to educate those in need that no matter the challenge, they are not alone.

-In mid-2015 WVIA TV will premiere a new public affairs magazine program that will address future initiatives being explored through the partnership between WVIA and The Institute’s various task forces.
+In October 2015 WVIA TV premiered, "Stay Tuned," a new public affairs magazine program that addresses future initiatives being explored through the partnership between WVIA and The Institute’s various task forces.
 The issues include but are not limited to education, work force readiness, public safety, and poverty issues.